Driveiei/Sudoku-Game/README.md

 - application — Contains important class for this program with .fxml class.
 - logic — Contains logic class which using to generate puzzle.
 - source — Contains some pictures with .jpg and .png files for using in GUI.
-- strategy — Contains class with factory for preparation the puzzle.
+- strategy — Contains class with strategy pattern for preparation the puzzle.
 - test — Contains some class with JUnit test to check that logic of program works correctly before doing GUI, and contains some class to make dummy data in console.

 ## Installation